davidkorea/linux/resume.md

     - customization
 2. Provided comtomization for document workflow solutions for premium customers, including reporting templates webpage development, account usage data analysis and visulization.

+3. Deployed test environment of Openstack private cloud by using 1 controller node, 1 network node and 3 compute nodes. network scope implemented by Open vSwitch as l2 plug-in agent.
+And transfered exsisted vmdk to qcow2 format

-3. Plays a key role in deep natrual language processing algorithm researching such as RNN and transformer and implemented by tensorflow in a customer Question-answering system project.
+4. Plays a key role in deep natrual language processing algorithm researching such as RNN and transformer and implemented by tensorflow in a customer Question-answering system project.

 -----